Argentina Index

 Interest centred on three features, click on individual links below or here for Neil

-mg locos at Tebucary (23rd August 2009).
-Subsequently, Asunción resident Renaud Olgiati
+from August 2009 (23rd August 2009).
+Subsequently, Asunción resident

-reported (14th January 2011) - “At the Asunción end, no traffic at all, as the abutment of a bridge 3 km out of town has collapsed, the tourist service to Aregua is stopped until further notice.
-At the
+as the abutment of a bridge 3 km out of town has collapsed, the tourist

-Encarnación end, I believe that all traffic has now stopped, as the rising waters of Yacyreta dam have flooded a section of the track on the Argentine side.”
+rising waters of Yacyreta dam have flooded a section of the track on

 Thanks to Trevor Heath for this one.